 Chapter 8: Accounting for Revenue and Expenditure, Budget management and Payment in The State Treasury System

-TheChapter introduces function, task of The State Treasury System.
-In addition tothis, it focuses on Recording State treasury Transactions including Accounting Revenue and Expenditure, Fund and Investment Capital.
+Thischapter introduces function, task of The State Treasury System.
+In addition, it focuses on Recording State treasury Transactions including Accounting Revenue and Expenditure, Fund and Investment Capital.

 8.1.
 Function and Role of the State Treasury System

 8.2.
-Overview of the State Treasury System
+An overview of the State Treasury System

 8.3.
 Accounting for Revenue and Expenditure in the State Treasury System